Top 9 things to do in Cesis, Latvia

 The Castle Park was designed by castle owner Count Carl von Sievers (1772-1856) as a family recreation area.
 The adjacent castle ruins and the mirror reflection of the pond created the necessary romantic mood.
 In 1908 his son Emanuel Sievers placed a bronze bust of his father in the park memorizing his achievements in the war with Napoleon and establishing this park.

 The park became freely available to visitors and residents of Cēsis in February 1917.
-Ever since that time song festivals, theatre performances, concerts and balls take place in the park.
+Ever since that time song festivals, theatre performances, concerts and balls have taken place in the park.
 The park is a favourite relaxation place for local people and visitors.
 If you are lucky like me and visit the park in autumn, enjoy bright autumn foliage all around.30cesis latvia autumn thesanetravel.com 134022331cesis latvia autumn thesanetravel.com 134024032cesis latvia autumn thesanetravel.com 134049134cesis latvia autumn thesanetravel.com 1340237

 4) Notice the building of the oldest Brewery in Northern Europe

 The first brewery in Cesis was located in the castle.
 It was established in 1590.
 Cēsu Alus is considered to be the oldest brewery in Baltic and Nordic countries.
-“Cēsus alus” brewery was moved to new premises and still operates in Cēsis.
+“Cēsu alus” brewery was moved to new premises and still operates in Cēsis.
 The new brewery building was opened in 2001 at Palmu iela 13.
 It boasts a filling capacity of 20 million litres of beer.
 The old brewery building abandoned and underutilized for more than a decade is currently owned by the Institute for Environmental Solutions (IES), a non-profit network.
 Under IES’s stewardship, the brewery has already hosted a number of traditional and innovative art and gastronomic performances.
 The plan for the brewery is to become an international centre of excellence where art, science and culinary are synergised to address environmental issues.40cesis latvia autumn thesanetravel.com 134043141cesis latvia autumn thesanetravel.com 1340437

 5) Walk the cobbled streets of the Old town

-In the middle Ages, the old town was built around the castle and church of Cēsis, with narrow winding streets filled with craftsmen and traders' houses.
+In the Middle Ages, the old town was built around the castle and church of Cēsis, with narrow winding streets filled with craftsmen and traders' houses.
 Although the war and countless fires led to a total loss of Cēsis medieval buildings, the city's historic centre and its medieval layout have been retained.
-Currently, you can see some historically and architecturally outstanding buildings like City hall, Merchant house, Harmony house and Princess house.
+Currently, you can see some historically and architecturally outstanding buildings like City Hall, Merchant House, Harmony House and Princess House.
 The houses are interspersed with unique courtyards and squares.50cesis latvia autumn thesanetravel.com 134044553cesis latvia autumn thesanetravel.com 1340389

 6) Admire historic St. John’s Church

 The organ is one of the largest historical concert organs in Latvia.
-It has 41 registers, three-manuals and a pedal.
-Nowadays world renowned choruses and organ music maestros perform there.
+It has 41 registers, three manuals and a pedal.
+Nowadays world-renowned choruses and organ music maestros perform there.
 The church has become home to the International new organ player’s festival.
 Painters also value the church; different art exhibitions take place there.

 You are invited to climb the tower of the church and enjoy a wonderful view over the Castle and Old town.

-60cesis latvia autumn thesanetravel.com 134028761cesis latvia autumn thesanetravel.com 134035962cesis latvia autumn thesanetravel.com 134036263cesis latvia autumn thesanetravel.com 1340356Address: Lielā Skolas street 8.
+60cesis latvia autumn thesanetravel.com 134028761cesis latvia autumn thesanetravel.com 134035962cesis latvia autumn thesanetravel.com 134036263cesis latvia autumn thesanetravel.com 1340356Address: Liela Skolas street 8.

 7) Meet Old Man of Time